OHIEDATIM/datim-auto-cert-updater/docs/testing/readme.md

         - if certs were not equal, it will have also run the hook
         - check the logs to ensure all was sucessful
             - `cat /home/openhim_cert_updater/run.log`
-3. manually check openhim machines, through openhim-console, to ensure that certificates were indeed updated
+3. manually check openhim machines, through openhim-console, to ensure that:
+    - certificates were indeed updated
+        - compare the begin and end time on the local and remote machines
+    - clients were indeed updated
+        - ensure that remote clients reference the correct certificate

 # Test Cronjob
 This will entail reading logs and waiting untill 30 days untill expiration date of the next certificate